mlhartme/stool/client/documentation.md

 ### Project

-A project is a mapping sources to stages.
-Source can be a Java War file or a Dockerfile.
+A project maps sources to stages.
+A source can be a Java War file or a Dockerfile.

 You'll typically work with projects like this: you have a checkout of one or multiple applications of yours.
 If they are Java Applications, you build the war(s) with something like `mvn clean package`.
 You create a Stool project with `sc create` or `sc attach`, work with your